-Typical neighborhoods for investors to do “spec” construction (meaning there is no buyer yet, the investor is building and speculating that they will get a buyer at or prior to construction completion) are “infill” areas in already developed areas where land is sparse.
-So, the investor looks for old homes on good sized lots in “hot” neighborhoods that can be “scraped”.
-Meaning, the old house will be torn down and rebuilt.
+Typical neighborhoods for investors to do “spec” construction – meaning there is no buyer yet, the investor is building and speculating that they will get a buyer at or prior to construction completion – are “infill” areas in already developed locations where land is sparse.
+The investor looks for old homes on good sized lots in “hot” neighborhoods that can be “scraped,” meaning the old house will be torn down and rebuilt.

-With the right contractor and experience, doing ground up construction may also be easier than fix-and-flipping, because the investor is not dealing with the unknowns of electrical or plumbing problems lurking behind existing walls or having to retrofit new materials to an old house, or deal with outdated floor plans or floor plans that are not functional.
+With the right contractor and experience, doing ground-up construction may also be easier than fix-and-flipping, because the investor is not dealing with the unknowns of electrical or plumbing problems lurking behind existing walls, having to retrofit new materials to an old house, outdated floor plans, or plans that are not functional.

 What Do Construction Loans Cover?

-With ground-up construction loans, you can typically expect a shorter term – generally up to a year-, but at a higher interest rate.
-If you’ve already purchased the land and own it free and clear, the equity in the land will usually serve as your “down payment” in the project.
+With ground-up construction loans, you can typically expect a shorter term – generally up to a year – but at a higher interest rate.
+If you’ve already purchased the land and own it free and clear, the equity in the land will usually serve as your “down payment” on the project.
 If you’re seeking to have the land and the construction financed, you’ll need to have funds available for the down payment.

 The construction loan itself will typically include the following: